BjornMelin/ai-job-scraper/README.md

 * **⚡ High-Performance Backend:** Employs a library-first approach with `SQLModel` for the database, a `SmartSyncEngine` to prevent data loss, and optimized background tasks for a non-blocking UI.

-* **🎨 Modern, Interactive UI:** A fully-featured Streamlit dashboard with real-time progress updates, advanced filtering, application status tracking, and a responsive, card-based job browser.
+* **🎨 Modern, Interactive UI:** A fully-featured Reflex web application with component-based architecture, real-time WebSocket updates, advanced filtering, application status tracking, and a responsive, card-based job browser.

 * **🏢 Dynamic Company Management:** Easily add, edit, and toggle companies for scraping directly from the UI.